 Removing the kidney prolongs survival and may be curative if cancer has not spread.

 Symptoms may not occur until the cancer has spread (metastasized) or become very large.
 Blood in the urine is the most common first symptom, but the amount of blood may be so small that it can be detected only under a microscope.
 On the other hand, the urine may be visibly red.
 The next most common symptoms are pain in the area between the ribs and hip (the flank), fever, and weight loss.
 Infrequently, a kidney cancer is first detected when a doctor feels an enlargement or lump in the abdomen.
+Other nonspecific symptoms of kidney cancer include fatigue, weight loss, and early satiety (feelings of fullness after a meal).

 The red blood cell count may become abnormally high (polycythemia) because high levels of the hormone erythropoietin (which is produced by the diseased kidney or by the tumor itself) stimulate the bone marrow to increase the production of red blood cells.
 Symptoms of a high red blood cell count may be absent or may include headache, fatigue, dizziness, and vision disturbances.
 Conversely, kidney cancer may lead to a drop in the red blood cell count (anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more ) because of slow bleeding into the urine.
 Anemia may cause easy fatigability or dizziness.
 Some people develop high levels of calcium in the blood (hypercalcemia Hypercalcemia (High Level of Calcium in the Blood) In hypercalcemia, the level of calcium in blood is too high.
 A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting... read more ), which may cause weakness, fatigue, slowed reaction times, and constipation.
 Blood pressure may increase, but high blood pressure may not cause symptoms.